acharjee0712/acceptsuitenodeheroku/README.md

 *	[Prerequisite](../master/README.md#prerequisite)

 ### Steps to follow while running the  shell script
-* open the userInputs.json file in order to change the variable name(../master/README.md#API URL's Section)
+* open the userInputs.json file in order to change the variable name(../master/README.md#API-URL's-Section)

 * Double click the shell script file **deploy.sh** at .\accept-sample-app-node\scripts folder.

+* Double click the Bat file **deploy.bat** at .\accept-sample-app-node\scripts folder for windows operating system.

 ![Image of deployment file](docs/images/deploy.JPG)

-*   Application will be launched automatically on successful deployment and the URL will be
+*   Application will be launched automatically on successful deployment and the URL will be</br>
   URL: https://acceptsuitenodejsui.herokuapp.com/index_all.html in Chrome Browser.

 ![Image of dashboard](docs/images/dashboard.JPG)